There are as many opportunities to grow money as there are people with great ideas. ?Here?is a survey of types of investment...Read more

 If you have original Medicare, the doctor you visit can make a difference in how much you have to pay.
-While you can go to any doctor who accepts Medicare payments, if the doctor does not "accept assignment," you can end up paying a lot more.
-(This does not apply to beneficiaries who are in Medicare Advantage, or managed care, plans.)
+Although you can go to any doctor who accepts Medicare payments, if the doctor does not "accept assignment" or opts out of Medicare, you can end up paying a lot more.

 Medicare Part B recipients must satisfy an annual deductible.
 Once the deductible has been met, Medicare pays 80 percent of what Medicare considers a "reasonable charge" for the item or service.
 The beneficiary is responsible for the other 20 percent.